Home Page Navigation Contents Contact Sitemap Search

 • disclosing as little information about yourself as possible.
 On social networks in particular, you should only ever divulge information very sparingly.

-Social engineering attacks aim at eliciting personal or confidential information (for instance access data, passwords, etc.) from you, to then use them illicitly.
+Social engineering attacks often aim at eliciting personal or confidential information (for instance access data, passwords, etc.) from you, to then use them illicitly.

 As a first step, criminals try to collect as much information about their victim as possible.
 That’s because with this information, it is easier to mislead them.
 This for instance allows fraudsters to then pretend to be someone you know.

-In case of suspicion, advise your financial institution
+In case of suspicion, end the conversation

+If you are contacted unexpectedly or if anything seems suspicious in general, do not disclose any further information and end the conversation.
 If anything seems suspicious with regard to your e-banking, don’t divulge anything, and advise your financial institution as soon as you can.
 The coordinates can be found here.

 Social engineering examples